Ben Brown: Chef, loving uncle, 'champion of the people'

 "He just believed in them wholeheartedly, the person that they were going to become," Perkins said.
 "They were special and gonna be special, gonna grow up that way, live as adults that way."

-Brown could get upset, just like anyone, and was angry about a lot of things in the world.
-But he loved people and had a deep compassion for them.
+Brown could get upset, just like anyone.
+He could be a "grumpy old guy," too.
+He was angry about a lot of things in the world, loved ones said.

-He was a lifelong activist, attending the Million Man March in DC in 1995, among other marches.
+He was a lifelong activist, attending the Million Man March in DC in 1995, among many other marches.

 He loved Cornell West and James Baldwin and was passionate about Martin Luther King Jr. and Malcolm X.

 "He was always at every protest," Faircloth said.
 "He was politically involved and caring about any sort of issue that affected people.
-If people were people suffering, he was a champion for that cause."
+If people were suffering, he was a champion for that cause."

 "He was very much a champion of the people," Faircloth said.